zio/zio-quill/CONTRIBUTING.md

 -Dquill.trace.types=sql,standard,alias,norm    // What parts of the Quill transformations to print during compilation?
 ```

-In Intellij, add them in the SBT settings if your are compiling using SBT:
+In Intellij, add them in the sbt settings if your are compiling using sbt:
 ![Intellj-SBT-Settings-Additional.png](quill-doc/etc/Intellj-SBT-Settings-Additional.png)

 ## 'Trick' Debugging via the Dynamic Query API